How to Make Pie Crust in Bulk

 Storing and Using Pie Crust

-After you are done, you will want to wrap each ball in two layers of plastic wrap and then place it in Ziploc bags for freezer storage.
+After you are done, you will want to wrap each ball in plastic wrap and then place it in Ziploc bags for freezer storage.
 Place them in the freezer for convenient future use.
 If you want them to store for even longer you can vacuum seal them and then freeze them.

 Now all you have to do when you want pie crust is leave a ball on the counter to thaw for a few hours.